OISF/suricata/doc/devguide/extending/app-layer/app-layer-frames.rst

     :end-before: // app-layer-frame-documentation tag end: parse_tcp_data_ts
     :lines: 2-5, 59-
     :dedent: 4

+.. note:: when to create PDU frames

+    The standard approach we follow for frame registration is that a frame ``pdu`` will always be created, regardless of parser status (in practice, before the parser is called).
+The other frames are then created when and if only the parser succeeds.

 **Use the Frame API or build upon them as needed**.
 These are the frame registration functions highlighted above: